Skip to Main Content

 Deleting Gov Doc catalog records

-As mentioned above, you will want to have both OCLC Connexion and Sierra open as you work on deleting records.
+As mentioned above, you will want to have both OCLC Worldshare and Alma open as you work on deleting records.

-1. Search in Sierra by the barcode.
-It may be easiest to search by Serial Checkin.
-Once the record comes up you will want to click on View to get the OCLC number.
-Sierra Command
+1. Search in Alma by the barcode.
+Serial Checkin.
+Once the record comes up you will want to click on the title to get to the MARC record to view the OCLC number.

-3. Go into OCLC Connexion. see instructions on the left.
+1. Go to OCLC WorldShare see instructions on the left of this guide.
+Our library is OTC.
 You'll search by the OCLC number.

 1. No holdings in OTC?
 Great.
-You don't have to do anything else and just take care of the record in Sierra
+You don't have to do anything else and just delete the Alma record

-2. Holdings in OTC - Look for the drop down menu in the middle of the page that says Action.
-From the drop down, choose Delete Local Holdings.
+2. Holdings in OTC - You'll see a checkmark with "Held by my Library."
+Click on the Edit button to the right of the book title.
+From there, choose the Record drop down, and choose Delete Worldcat Holdings.
 You're done.

 FDLP eXchange Excel